coughingmouse/Korean-Romanization/README.md

 * Make an alphabetic transliteration system, not a spelling reform
 * Use Latin letters
 * Use only the standard Latin Letters for the transliteration of modern Korean
+* Avoid using two or more letters for a single phoneme
 * Make it computer friendly
 * Respect coalescence and the historic usage of Hangeul and Hunminjeongeum
 * Respect the historic usage of Latin Letters